Auxlanger/Nuda/README.md

 To be able to express:

 - "is" in the sense of expressing an adjectival state or adjectival attribute
-- "is" in the sense of identifying a language being used
+- "is" in the sense of identifying a language (as an adjectival attribute)

 #### Means